Finding Aid to the Papers of Bernard F. Burke, 1959-2010

 [Biographical note written by Ellen N. Bouton.]

-Publication rights: Copyright has not been assigned to The National Radio Astronomy Observatory.
+Publication rights: Copyright has not been assigned to the NRAO/AUI Archives.
 All requests for permission to publish or quote from manuscripts must be submitted in writing to the Archivist, who will forward them to the executor of the Burke estate.

 Preferred citation: National Radio Astronomy Observatory/Associated Universities, Inc. Archives, Papers of Bernard F. Burke, <series/unit/subunit/box #>.
 After the initial citation, abbreviations may be used: NRAO/AUI Archives, Burke Papers, <series/unit/subunit/box #>.